Meet the BookSpring Staff

+If you’re wanting to join the Flying Book Society with a recurring gift or become a sponsor of BookSpring Fest, Bianca is your contact!
 Bianca grew up in Brownsville, Texas, and has a BA in Communication and a minor in writing.
 After college, she decided to pursue a life of nonprofit work.
-Having all four of her parents dedicated their lives to educating children, Bianca was instilled the importance and joy of reading and writing from a very early age.
+Having all four of her parents dedicated their lives to educating children, Bianca was instilled in the importance and joy of reading and writing from a very early age.
 She’s thrilled to be a part of the BookSpring team working to build up literacy in Central Texas.
-Bianca enjoys gardening, crafting, and spending time with her friends, family, and 5 fur-babies in her spare time.
+Bianca enjoys gardening, crafting, and spending time with her friends, family, and 5 fur babies in her spare time.
 Her favorite children’s book is Chicka Chicka Boom Boom by Bill Martin, Jr. and John Archambault.

-Idali plans, coordinates, and delivers programs that build early literacy and cultivate family engagement in reading through community partnership collaborations.
+In addition to being the partner lead for our Books Beginning at Birth program, Idali plans, coordinates, and delivers programs that build early literacy and cultivate family engagement in reading through community partnership collaborations through Early Books for Me.
 Originally from El Paso, she moved to Austin shortly after graduating from the University of Texas at El Paso with a BA in History.
 Idali was a tour guide with the State Preservation Board and served as a bilingual tutor with Literacy First, helping 2nd, and 3rd-grade students develop their reading skills in Spanish.
 She was a dedicated BookSpring volunteer before joining the organization as an Early Childhood Coordinator.
 Idali enjoys cooking, painting, and spending quality time with loved ones and her dog when she’s not in the office.
 Her favorite books included Heidi and the Bailey School Kids series growing up.